ryanzeroseven/fem-recipe-page/README.md

 ### Continued development

-For future projects I want to focus on writing more and better semantic HTML and CSS.
+- For future projects I want to focus on writing more and better semantic HTML and CSS.
 I want to use 'aria-labels' more in places to make it a habit and understand what they are doing.
+- Reusability, working with utility classes instead of a specific property declaration on a single element or class.
-Another concept would be container queries and different size units like: ch, cqi, svw and svh.
-As for layouts, Grid is still a magic black box, learning responsive layouts with it should be very valuable.
+- Another concept would be container queries and different size units like: ch, cqi, svw and svh.
+- As for responsive layouts, Grid is still a magic black box, so spending more time in that seems like a good next step.

 ### Useful resources